 There are two ways one can address any disparity between supply and demand: increase supply or decrease demand.
 In the energy market, increasing supply would mean significant infrastructure expenditures like new transmission projects or new regional power generation options in operation for all of New England.
 Neither are expected to occur anytime soon.

-Decreasing the demand for electricity, on the other hand, costs nothing, and small changes can have a big impact when energy is in high demand.
+Decreasing the demand for electricity, on the other hand, costs nothing, and small changes can have a big impact.
 In Unitil’s service area, peak demand occurs on the hottest days of the year, between 3 p.m. and 8 p.m.
 Reducing consumption during peak demand can take many forms.
 It can be something as simple as turning the air-conditioning thermostat up a couple of degrees or waiting until late evening to run the dishwasher.

-Air-conditioning equipment is used in 88% of homes in the United States, at an annual cost of $29 billion to homeowners.
+Air-conditioning equipment is used in three-quarters of homes in the United States, at an annual cost of $29 billion to homeowners.
 (Source: energy.gov)

 Unitil recently announced the availability of time-of-use (TOU) billing, which incentivizes customers to shift the bulk of their energy consumption to off-peak times.
 This program is a departure from the traditional one-size-fits-all approach to billing and gives consumers more control over their electric bills.
-In exchange for a discount on off-peak energy consumption, time-of-use customers agree to pay a higher rate during the hours of peak demand.
+In exchange for lower rates for off-peak energy consumption, time-of-use customers agree to pay a higher rate during the hours of peak demand.

-Time-of-use billing is just one way Unitil is working to reduce peak demand, lessening the likelihood of having to purchase electricity on the open market or investing in substantial power plant upgrades.
-Here are some additional ways consumers can decrease peak demand:
+Time-of-use billing is just one way Unitil is working to reduce peak demand.
+Here are some ways you can help:

 - Shift the use of large appliances – such as the dishwasher and clothes dryer – to off-peak hours.
 Many appliances have a delayed start feature that makes this easy to do.